Priyankanaskar/datafun-06-eda/README.md

 Using various plots such as pairplots and heatmaps to visualize relationships between features.

 `list1 = ["bill_length", "bill_depth_mm", "flipper_length_mm", "body_mass"]`

 `sns.heatmap(df[list1].corr(),annot = True, fmt = ".2f")`

 `plt.show()`

 # Storytelling and Presentation:
 Narrating the data story based on insights derived from the visual analysis.

 `plt.figure(figsize=(10, 6))`

 `sns.boxplot(data=df_cleaned, x='species', y='body_mass_g')`

-`plt.title('Body Mass by Species')` `plt.xlabel('Species')`
+`plt.title('Body Mass by Species')`

+`plt.xlabel('Species')`

 `plt.ylabel('Body Mass (g)')`

 `plt.show()`

 # Conclusion:

 Summarizing the findings and the potential for further analysis.

 # Contributing

 We welcome contributions to this project.
 If you have suggestions to improve the analysis or encounter issues, please open an issue or submit a pull request.

 # References & Acknowledgments

-Special thanks to **OpenAI** for assistance with project design and coding structure.
+Special thanks to  **OPEN AI**  for assistance with project design and coding structure.
 Additional references used for this project include:

 **JUPYTER.md**   for Jupyter Notebook keyboard shortcuts and recommendations.